sdiehl/wiwinwlh/tutorial.md

  - Take input from a radio antenna for signal processing

-Conceptualizing I/O as a monad enables the developer to access information outside the program, but operate on the data with pure functions.
-The following examples will show how we can use IO actions and IO values to receive input from stdin and print to stdout.
+Conceptualizing I/O as a monad enables the developer to access information outside the program, but also to use pure functions to operate on that information as data.
+The following examples will show how we can use IO actions and `IO` values to receive input from stdin and print to stdout.

 Perhaps the most immediately useful function for doing I/O in Haskell is ``putStrLn``.
 This function takes a ``String`` and returns an ``IO ()``.
 Calling it from ``main`` will result in the ``String`` being printed to stdout followed by a newline character.